 - If you have new websites you wish to track and you do not want to use Google Tag Manager (I see no reasons why would want to you avoid GTM 🙂 ), start using the new Global Site Tag (gtag.js).
 Recently, Google announced this tracking method with the intention to streamline tracking across Google products, including their “measurement, conversion tracking, and remarketing products.”
 For now, Google Analytics, Adwords and, in the future, other Google Products will use tracking codes of same structure and technology behind it.
 Go ahead to Google Analytics or Adwords Conversion’s settings and you’ll see that they are already recommending gtag.js (see the example below)

-- If you’ve installed Adwords Conversion Tracking via Google Tag Manager, start using Conversion Linker Tag.
+- If you’ve installed Adwords Conversion Tracking via Google Tag Manager AND haven’t linked it to Google Analytics (well, maybe you use another analytics tool), start using Conversion Linker Tag.
 In this blog post, I’ll explain how to set it up.

 What is Conversion Linker Tag in Google Tag Manager?